TAM Airlines Flight 3054: Flight chronology

-Crash
+Accident

 Flight 3054 was cleared to land at Congonhas's Runway 35L.
 Reviews by government officials of the surveillance videos showed that despite the aircraft touching down without incident, it did not slow down normally, veering to the left as it departed the far end at around 90 kn.
 The runway is elevated above the surrounding area, and the aircraft's momentum carried it over traffic on the adjacent Avenida Washington Luís, a major thoroughfare, and crushed a four-story TAM Express facility, resulting in a large fire.
-The TAM Express facility contained offices and a warehouse, and was located adjacent to a Shell gas station.
-All 187 passengers and crew aboard died and the aircraft was destroyed.
+The TAM Express facility contained offices and a warehouse, and was located adjacent to a gas station.
+All 187 passengers and crew died and the aircraft was destroyed.

 The runway had recently been resurfaced, and did not yet have water-channeling grooves cut into it to reduce the danger of hydroplaning.

-Flight Data Recorder (FDR) information recovered after the crash and released by Brazilian authorities showed that immediately prior to touchdown, both thrust levers were in CL (or "climb") position, with engine power being governed by the flight computer's autothrottle system.
+The aircraft's Flight Data Recorder (FDR) showed that immediately prior to touchdown, both thrust levers were in CL (or "climb") position, with engine power being governed by the flight computer's autothrottle system.
 Two seconds prior to touchdown, an aural warning, "retard, retard", was issued by the flight's computer system, advising the pilots to retard the thrust lever to the recommended idle lever position.
 This would disengage the autothrottle, with engine power then governed directly by the thrust levers.